TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 A function's return values may be named.
 If so, they are treated as variables defined at the top of the function.
 These return value names should be used to document the meaning of the return values.
 A `return` statement without arguments returns the named return values.

-We generally don't use named return value as they can decrease readability in longer functions.
+We generally don't use named return values as they can decrease readability in longer functions.

 ```go
 func getXY() (x, y int) {